Monday, January 24, 2022

 8. Line two baking sheets with parchment.

-9. Scoop the cookies with a rounded tablespoon onto the baking sheet, leaving about 2 inches of space between the bowls.
+9. Scoop the cookies with a rounded tablespoon onto the baking sheet, leaving about 2 inches of space between the balls.

 1. I used a small ice-cream scoop, which is a bit larger than the tablespoon, and had to bake the cookies 3 minutes longer.